 To monopolise on the unique selling point, I suggested that the furnishings should embody the history of the building and follow the design ethos of the understated Luxury house of ‘Hermes’.

-Styling The Stables; The cushions will be midnight blue, with suede trim and materials such as heavy linen, and leather buckle details will also be incorporated.
-The mirrors will be panelled, linking the original window detail.
+Styling The Stables; The cushions will be midnight blue, with suede trim, and materials such as heavy linen, and leather buckle details will also be incorporated.
+The mirrors will be paneled, linking the original window detail.

 echo traditional stable lights.
-The furniture channelled a robust utilitarian look, with elements of reclaimed wood and iron details.
-In addition, stud detailing featured throughout.
+The furniture channeled a robust utilitarian look, with elements of reclaimed wood and iron details.
+In addition, stud detailing is featured throughout.

 The Stables will be marketed for sale with Oakley Property https://oakleyproperty.com/